Construction

 parent

 for volumes, portals, etc to be registered in is passed in as an argument, rather than being implicitly determined from the parent node.
-This is done so that nodes can remove themselves from the final volume hierarchy, like container nodes or the Acts::MaterialDesignatorBlueprintNode.- Parameters:
+This is done so that nodes can remove themselves from the final volume hierarchy, like container nodes or the Acts::Experimental::MaterialDesignatorBlueprintNode.- Parameters:

 options – The global construction options